ScreepsPlus/site-hugo/content/services/grafana/index.md

 There are two methods:

 #### Easy (Hosted Agent)
-With this method you do have to provide a token from MMO or password for a private server but you don't have to run anything perminantly yourself.
+With this method you do have to provide a token from MMO or password for a private server but you don't have to run anything permanently yourself.

 1. Signup with the link on the left
 2. Setup the [Hosted Agent]({{< ref "/services/hosted-agent" >}})